 Inference Performance Optimization¶

-The document covers several tricks of how you can tune your inference performance based on the engine you use including multithreading support, engine threads configuration and how to enable DNNL(MKLDNN).
+This document covers several tricks of how you can tune your inference performance based on the engine you use including multithreading support, engine threads configuration, and how to enable DNNL(MKLDNN).

 For a reference implementation, see Multi-threaded Benchmark.

 In addition, you may need to set engine-specific configurations as well.
 Engine-specific details are given below.
 You can also reference the list of all DJL system configurations.

 To use Apache MXNet Engine to run multi-threading, complete the following steps:

 By default, MXNet tries to execute operators lazily and with internal multi-threading designed to occupy the entire machine.
 This works well during Training and if you want to focus on latency over throughput.
 If you are using the MXNet engine for a Java multi-threaded inference case, you need to specify the 'MXNET_ENGINE_TYPE' environment variable using the following command: